ciscoheat/superforms-web/src/routes/faq/+page.md

 ---

-### Can some other validation library than Zod be used?

-Most other popular validation libraries don't allow schema introspection on Zod's level, which makes it difficult to generate default values and constraints.
-The issue is discussed [here](https://github.com/ciscoheat/sveltekit-superforms/issues/120).

----

-### How to customize error messages directly in the Zod schema?
+### How to customize error messages directly in the validation schema?

 You can add them as parameters to most schema methods.
 [Here's an example](/concepts/error-handling#customizing-error-messages-in-the-schema).